asafc21/portfolio-project/README.md

 Features:

-current technologies I know how to use
+current technologies I know how to use and my way of implementing them. including responsiveness for mobile devices ...
-...

 Prerequisites: